HUSKI3/IgniteOS/README.md

-# FireOS
+# IgniteOS

-Fire Os is a simple linux OS focused on productivity and git tools, optimized with all drivers to run on Chromebooks, Netbooks and micro boards.
+Ignite Os is a simple linux OS focused on productivity and git tools, optimized with all drivers to run on Chromebooks, Netbooks and micro boards.
+(Name was changed from FireOS due to Amazons Android based OS)
   - Fast and optimized Push and Pull
   - Full C library for adding custom components
   - Fully customizable